Calling for an end to the Marshmallow War

 Another beautiful OB summer is just around the corner.
 With the warm weather, gorgeous natural scenery, and OB’s classic beach-town vibe, tourists and locals alike will soon be flocking to our shores.

-Last year, the Ocean Beach Town Council responded to an overwhelming call from OB residents and business owners to put an end to the “war.”
+In 2013, the Ocean Beach Town Council responded to an overwhelming call from OB residents and business owners to put an end to the “war.”
 Residents asked the Town Council to take action because bystanders – including a child and a senior citizen — were injured in the melee, businesses were damaged, and more than 2,000 pounds of trash were left behind on the beach and Veterans Plaza.
-The cleanup cost thousands of dollars and the negative publicity lasted for days.
+The 2013 cleanup cost thousands of dollars and the negative publicity lasted for days.
 Our resolution calling for an end to the “war” passed by unanimous vote.

 Read the official resolution passed unanimously by the Ocean Beach Town Council.